guardian/frontend/CONTRIBUTING.md

 ## General

 - The philosophy here is about communication, taking responsibility for your changes, and fast, incremental delivery.
-If someone is asking why such and such found it's way in to the product then you are [Doing It Wrong](http://bookalicio.us/wp-content/uploads/2011/06/doing-it-wrong.jpg).
 - Speak to the team before you decide to do anything major.
 We can probably help design the change to maximise it's chances of being accepted.
 - We have three environments - DEV (your machine), CODE and PROD.
 - Pull requests made to master assume the change is ready to be pushed in PROD (code, ux, design, qa).